danvic712/danvic712/README.md

 ### 😄 - Who am I

-A .NET full stack programmer and a gooner and a cat lover
+A .NET full stack programmer, a gooner and a cat lover

 ### 🛠 Tech Stack